GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I.md

 Visual variables are the __graphical means for visually transcribing information__.
 The visual variables are __shape, size, hue, value, texture, and orientation__.
 You can adjust these variables to appropriately represent the data at your disposal.
-They allows for the expression of __relationship of difference, order, association, or quantity__ between each element, helping to display different information.
+They allow for the expression of __relationship of difference, order, association, or quantity__ between each element, helping to display different information.

 ```{figure} ../../fig/en_visual_variables.png